alansun25/js-calculator/README.md

-# Calculator
+# Star-powered Calculator

-A basic calculator
+A basic calculator built with JS, HTML, and CSS

 Alan Sun - JavaScript Practice